danielbeutner/beutner.dev/src/snippets/2021-03-10-npm-publish-beta.md

 title: Publish a beta to npm
 ---

-If you need a beta package to test your package, there is a manual way to do it.
+If you need to test your package or occasionally need a _beta_ or _next_ version.

 First you can bump the version to the next major version for example with: